 Australia may be a faraway land, but our homegrown talent is continuing to put us on the map internationally, changing the fashion industry’s perceptions of our little sunburnt country as they go.
 Despite the unique challenges Australian designers face—seasonality and geographical isolation among them—there’s a bunch of exciting designers who are continuing to push the envelope creatively, pumping out collections that are timeless, yet inherently Australian.

 Of the slew of designers carving out a name for themselves locally and internationally, there’s a select few that are really making their mark by securing heavy-hitting e-commerce stockists like Net-A-Porter and Lane Crawford.
-At CHRONICLES, we love to support emerging talent where possible, hence us jumping at the chance to get behind this week’s BT Runway event and support one of my favourite charities, Dress for Success (DFS).
+At CHRONICLES, we love to support emerging talent where possible, hence us jumping at the chance to get behind the BT Runway event and support one of my favourite charities, Dress for Success (DFS).

 Here’s to supporting new talent and women… always!